laetho/person-svc-go/README.md

 ## Building

-We'll experiment with different ways of building this rather service.
+We'll experiment with different ways of building this rather simple service.

 We'll try the following tools:

 - buildah
 - podman-compose
-- docker
-- docker-compose
 - GitHub Actions
+- Openshift BuildConfig (s2i)

 ### buildah
 Experimenting with buildah and podman instead of running a docker